Hemel Hempstead: Schools

 In addition there is a West Herts College Campus based in the town centre.

-In 2006, the local education authority judged that there are too many primary school places in the town and has published proposals to reduce them.
+In 2006, the local education authority judged that there were too many primary school places in the town and published proposals to reduce them.
 The options involved school amalgamations and closures.
 A list of schools taking children of primary age is at primary schools in Dacorum.

 Political representation

-Hemel Hempstead returns its own MP at Westminster as the Hemel Hempstead parliamentary constituency.
+The town of Hemel Hempstead forms the bulk of Hemel Hempstead parliamentary constituency, which also includes some outlying villages.

-In the 20 General Elections since the New Town was created, a Conservative MP has been returned 17 times and a Labour MP 3 times.
-The current MP is Sir Mike Penning, who was elected in the 2005 General Election.
+In the 21 general elections since the new town was created, a Conservative MP has been returned 17 times and a Labour MP four times.
+The current MP is Labour's David Taylor, who was elected for the first time in the 2024 General Election.